 Handmade rolled beeswax candles look so elegant and expensive.
 However, they are actually very easy to make.
 This is a great beeswax project that can involve everyone in the family.
 In fact, creating candles is one of the most popular ways to use beeswax.
 This project is perfect for decoration – but you can really use them too.
 Let’s learn how to make rolled beeswax candles.

 Hand Rolled Beeswax Candles

 This type of beeswax candle is made by rolling sheets of wax around a wick of the proper size.
-They do not burn as long as a solid poured candle.
+You can use them as candles but they do not burn as long as a solid poured candle.

-However they can be decorated with ribbon, lace, burlap etc and make a nice addition to any gift basket.
+Decorated with ribbon, lace, burlap etc, they are often used as stand alone gifts.
+And, they make a nice addition to any gift basket.

 This simple project will go smoother if you assemble the needed tools and materials prior to starting.
 But, isn’t that true for any type of craft?

 - small cotton wick